hupili/python-for-data-and-media-communication-gitbook/notes-week-04.md

 Return a writer object responsible for converting the user’s data into delimited strings.
 Csvfile can be any object with a write() method.
 If csvfile is a file object, it should be opened with `newline=''`.

-How to write a csv?
+Example 2: How to write a csv?

 ```python
 with open('NAME.csv','w',newline='') as f: